 1. Domestic Economy rewards now start lower but will increase later

-But from 21 January 2025, Virgin Australia will expand the range of price points a domestic Economy reward can be, from the lower lead-in pricing mentioned above to a new ceiling that is higher than current.
+But from 21 January 2025, Virgin Australia will expand the range of price points a domestic Economy reward can be, from the lower lead-in pricing mentioned above to a new ceiling higher than current.
 The points needed for international short-haul (including New Zealand and Fiji) will also increase.

 Virgin Australia's new Economy Class